 The OnApp template library includes over 100 VS templates based on various 32-bit and 64-bit flavours of Windows and Linux operating systems.
 You can also access a large number of JumpBox virtual compute resources and deploy them as templates in OnApp.
 The templates library is constantly updated.
 You can manage new templates with the OnApp template manager that connects to template server and allows you to:

 - update the system templates which are already installed to your cloud

 - download and install new templates available on a template server.

-The Template server URL has to be set at Control panel > Settings > Configuration > Backups/templates tab as a prerequisite for installing/upgrading templates.
+The Template server URL has to be set at Control Panel > Admin > Settings > Configuration > Backups/templates tab as a prerequisite for installing/upgrading templates.

 For detailed instructions, refer to Install/Update Templates page.